 “Detroit Versus Everbody,” the signs read.
 The feeling is palpable, like a massive defibrillator applied to the pulse of the urban grid.
 It’s that indefatigable American spirit reignited.
 This is the home of Ty Cobb’s bat and Gordie Howe’s slap shot; captains of industry from Ford to Boeing; and the indelible musical footprints of Motown, Techno and Hip Hop.
 Once the largest European settlement between Montreal and New Orleans, code-named “Midnight” on the Underground Railroad.
 Once a crucible of musical genres churning out icons from Diana Ross to Alice Cooper and Bob Seger to Eminem.
 Once the machinery of American industry–an economic powerhouse-turned-collapse.
 Now, under-populated but reconstituted, a proud energy has galvanized to burnish this storied link in the rust belt to unique and exciting luster.
-“We’ve got nothing to prove to anyone but ourselves,” shrugs the bartender with a smile.
+“We’ve got nothing to prove to anyone but ourselves,” shrugs a bartender with a smile.

 Detroit was a centre of jazz and blues until Barry Gordy added Motown to the mix.
 Together with Smokey Robinson, Gordy changed the way musicians would look, move and sound, and transformed a community of inner city youth into polished superstars.
 Their signature rhythm and smooth sound expressed a social conscience and spoke to the hopes, dreams, fears and angers of the civil rights movement and the Vietnam War.
 Touring the Motown Museum, we’re awestruck by the majestic fashion, synchronized dancing, and layered harmonies that heralded, as Aretha Franklin enthused, “Here we come!”
 We learn the dance steps of the The Four Tops, and sing The Temptations’ My Girl in the very same recording studio where The Supremes, Stevie Wonder, Marvin Gaye, The Jackson Five and so many more musical icons churned out hit after hit, earning the moniker, “Hitsville USA.”
 And how were these hits determined?
-As a company, all the artists gathered in the boardroom to vote, as Gordy would ask them, “Would you buy this single or this sandwich?”
+As a company, all the artists would gather in the boardroom to vote, as Gordy would ask them, “Would you buy this single or this sandwich?”

 Music and art have always been the voice of Detroit.
 Diego Rivera’s famed Detroit Industry Murals in the marble court of the Detroit Institute of Arts is a flowing sermon on the intersection of capitalism and communism.
 Awesome and foreboding, the intricacies of each fresco depicting the Ford production line meld with Diego’s dream of integration.
 His critique of political and socialist realities was created for the museum, in the museum, as part of the museum.